Arsalan-Najm/Arsalan-Najm/README.md

-I'm 17 years old front end web developer,
-I spend my free time designing UI and prototypes.
+I'm an 18 years old front-end developer from Afghanistan, I spend my free times on designing UI and prototypes.
 I've been always hard working and goal's focused with proven results.